All Episodes

 So the poor will go one place, the middle class another place, the rich will go to another place.

-Because they want to break the present system.
+It is by design because they want to break the present system.

 I mean, everything Republicans said would happen is happening.

-Everything Republicans who could just look objectively at the law, who know economics, who have read Milton Freeman, who have read Adam Smith, who have read Hayek, they they understood what would happen.
+Everything Republicans who could just look objectively at the law, who know economics, who have read Milton Freeman, who have read Adam Smith, who have read Hayek, they understood what would happen.

 Let's not kid ourselves.